probtn/readthedocs-en/webparams.rst

 TrackingLink
 ----------------------------------
-Ссылка на изображение, которое будет применено как bacground для wrapper'а кнопки. Введен в связи с необходимостью предоставить возможность указывать свое изображение-"пиксель" для сбора статистики о пользователе.
+Link to the image to be used as background for the button wrapper.
+Introduced in order to set one's image (pixel) to collect statistical data about a user.

 MinimizeWrapperTime
 ----------------------------------
-Время (в мс), спустя которое уменьшается размер wrapper'а кнопки. Применен в связи с проблемами некорректной анимации в ряде случаев на мобильных устройствах
+Period of time before the size of the button wrapper gets smaller.
+Introduced to fix the bugs in animation that sometimes appear on mobile devices.

 OpenExternal
 ----------------------------------
-Параметр, отвечающий за то, как именно должна открываться ссылка (соответственно для ButtonType = button ) false - содержимое открывается в fancybox true - контент открывается в новой вкладке (применяется в случае, если сайт не может быть показан в iframe по тем или иным причинам)
+Параметр, отвечающий за то, как именно должна открываться ссылка (соответственно для ```ButtonType = button``` ) Parameter that defines how link would be opened (for ```ButtonType = button``` )

+* false - содержимое открывается в fancybox
+* true - контент открывается в новой вкладке (применяется в случае, если сайт не может быть показан в iframe по тем или иным причинам)

 CampaignID
 ----------------------------------
-Идентификатор кампании
+Campaign identifier

 NeverClose
 ----------------------------------
-При true убирает область закрытия для кнопки
-Применимо при ButtonType = button
+If set to true, removes the closing area for the button

+Aplied when ```ButtonType = button```

 domain
 ----------------------------------
-Домен, для которого запрашиваются настройки для кнопки. Если не указан, то домен будет получен автоматически и будет соответствовать тому, на котором в настоящий момент собственно и запущена кнопка.
-В случае, если домен указан, то актуальный домен не будет использоваться и будут получены настройки для указанного домена.
+Domain that requests button settings.
+If left blank, the domain is received automatically and corresponds to the domain where the button is activated.

+If a certain domain is indicated, the actual domain is not used and the settings for the indicated domain are received.

 fancyboxJsPath
 ----------------------------------
-Url до расположения fancybox js библиотеки.
+URL to the location of the fancybox library.

 fancyboxCssPath
 ----------------------------------
-Url до расположения fancybox css
+URL to the location of fancybox css.

 jqueryPepPath
 ----------------------------------
-Url до расположения jquery.pep библиотеки
+URL to the location of library jquery.pep

 buttonAnimationTimeAfterFancybox
 ----------------------------------
-Длительность анимации кнопки после закрытия fancybox, в мс
+Animation duration after fancybox is closed, in ms

 HideAfterFirstShow
 ----------------------------------
-Показывать или нет кнопку после ее первого показа пользователю
-* true - после первого показа кнопка скрывается (до тех пор, пока HideAfterFirstShow не будет установлен в true, либо не истечет срок действия cookie)
-* false - кнопка показывается каждый раз (естественно в зависимости от настроек сервера и таргетинга на стороне сервера) Применимо при ButtonType = button
+Show or not the button after its first display to a user.
+* true - button hides after the first display (until HideAfterFirstShow is set to true or the cookie expires)
+* •	false -  button is displayed every time (defined by server settings and server targeting)

+Applied when ButtonType = button

 LoadFancyboxCSS
 ----------------------------------
-Загружать или нет css по-умолчанию для fancybox
+Download or not css for fancybox by default.
-* true - загружать
+* true - download
-* false - не загружать (к примеру в случае если на сайте уже используется fancybox)
+* false - don't download (e.g., fancybox is already in use on the site)

 ContentURL
 ----------------------------------
-Url на контент, показываемый кнопкой.
-Для разных ButtonContentType
-* iframe - любая ссылка на сайт или иной контент, показываемый в iframe
+URL to the content displayed by the button.

+For different ButtonContentType:
+* iframe - any link to the site or another content displayed in the iframe
-* video - ссылка на видео (формата, поддерживаемого HTML5 video)
+* video - сlink to the video (supported by HTML5 video)

 ButtonEnabled
 ----------------------------------
-Включена / выключена
+Enabled/disabled

 ButtonVisible
 ----------------------------------
- видна / не видна
+Visible/invisible

 ButtonPosition
 ----------------------------------
- Позиция кнопки. Задается как объект {X:0.5, Y:.5}
- Где X и Y указывается от 0 до 1 (от 0 до 1, где 1 - ширина или высота window соответственно) Применимо при ButtonType = button
+Button position.
+Set as an object ```{X:0.5, Y:.5}``` where X and Y vary between 0 and 1 (1 stands for width or height respectively).
+Applied when ```ButtonType = button```

 ButtonSize
 ----------------------------------
-Размер кнопки. Задается как объект { W: 64.0, H: 64.0 }
+Button size.
+Set as an object ```{ W: 64.0, H: 64.0 }```
-Где W и H соответственно ширина и высота в px Применимо при ButtonType = button
+where W and H stand for width and height in px respectively.
+ Applied when  ```ButtonType = button```

 ButtonDragSize
 ----------------------------------
-Размер кнопки во время перетаскивания. Задается как объект { W: 64.0, H: 64.0 }
-Где W и H соответственно ширина и высота в px Применимо при ButtonType = button
+Size of the button when dragged.
+Set as an object. ```{ W: 64.0, H: 64.0 }``` where W and H stand for width and height in px respectively

+Applied when ```ButtonType = button```

 ButtonOpacity
 ----------------------------------
-Прозрачность кнопки. Задается от 0 до 1 (0 - полностью прозрачна, 1 - не прозрачна)
+Button opacity.
+Varies between 0 and 1 (0 - transparent, 1 – opaque)
-Применимо при ButtonType = button
+Applied when ```ButtonType = button```

 ButtonDragOpacity
 ----------------------------------
-Прозрачность при перетаскивании кнопки
-Применимо при ButtonType = button
+Opacity of the button when dragged
+Applied when ```ButtonType = button```

 ButtonImage
 ----------------------------------
-Ссылка на картинку кнопки
-Применимо при ButtonType = button
+Link to the button image
+Applied when ```ButtonType = button```

 ButtonDragImage
 ----------------------------------
-Ссылка на картинку кнопки во время перетаскивания кнопки Применимо при ButtonType = button
+Link to the image of the button when dragged
+Applied when ```ButtonType = button```

 ClosePosition
 ----------------------------------
-Позиция области закрытия кнопки.
-Задается как объект {X:0.5, Y:.5}
-Где X и Y указывается от 0 до 1 (от 0 до 1, где 1 - ширина или высота window соответственно) Применимо при ButtonType = button
+Position of the button closing area

+Set as an object ```{X:0.5, Y:0.5}```
+where X and Y vary between 0 and 1 (1 stands for window width or height respectively)

+Applied when ```ButtonType = button```

 CloseSize
 ----------------------------------
-Размер области закрытия. Задается как объект { W: 64.0, H: 64.0 }
-Где W и H соответственно ширина и высота в px Применимо при ButtonType = button
+Size of the closing area.
+Set as an object ```{ W: 64.0, H: 64.0 }``` where W and H stand for width and height in px respectively

+Applied when ```ButtonType = button```

 CloseActiveSize
 ----------------------------------
-Размер области закрытия в активном состоянии (когда кнопка наведена на область закрытия).
+Size of the closing area in active mode (when the button is rolled over the closing area).
-Задается как объект { W: 64.0, H: 64.0 }
+Set as an object ```{ W: 64.0, H: 64.0 }```
-Где W и H соответственно ширина и высота в px Применимо при ButtonType = button
+where W and H stand for width and height in px respectively

+Applied when ```ButtonType = button```

 CloseOpacity
 ----------------------------------
-Прозрачность области закрытия
-Применимо при ButtonType = button
+Opacity of the closing area.
+Applied when ```ButtonType = button```

 CloseActiveOpacity
 ----------------------------------
-Прозрачность области закрытия в активном состоянии (при наведении кнопки) Применимо при ButtonType = button
+Opacity of the closing area in active mode (when the button is rolled over it).

+Applied when ```ButtonType = button```

 CloseImage
 ----------------------------------
-Ссылка на изображение для области закрытия.
-Применимо при ButtonType = button
+Link to the image for the closing area.

+Applied when ```ButtonType = button```

 HintLabelInsets
 ----------------------------------
-Отступы для текста (текст под кнопкой).
+Text insets (below the button line)

-Задается в формате { T: 4.0, B: 4.0, L: 4.0, R: 4.0 }
+Set in the following format ```{ T: 4.0, B: 4.0, L: 4.0, R: 4.0 }```

-Применимо при ButtonType = button
+Applied when ```ButtonType = button```

 HintText
 ----------------------------------
-Текст для "подсказки" кнопки
-Применимо при ButtonType = button
+Button hint text
+Applied when ```ButtonType = button```

 HintFont
 ----------------------------------
-Параметры шрифта для "подсказки" кнопки.
+Font parameters for the buttonhint text
-Задается как объект { Family: "Arial", Size: 18 }
+Set as an object ```{ Family: "Arial", Size: 18 }```

-Family - шрифт для надписи. Указывается для font-family Size - размер текста
+* Family - шрифт для надписи. Указывается для font-family
-Применимо при ButtonType = button
+* Size - размер текста

+Applied when ```ButtonType = button```

 HintFontColor
 ----------------------------------
-Цвет надписи. Задается как объект { R: 1.0, G: 1.0, B: 1.0, A: 1.0  }
+Text color.
+Set as an object ```{ R: 1.0, G: 1.0, B: 1.0, A: 1.0 }```
-Применимо при ButtonType = button
+Applied when ```ButtonType = button```

 VendorText
 ----------------------------------
-Текст вендора (показывается внизу fancybox)
+Vendor text (displayed at the bottom of fancybox)

 VendorSite
 ----------------------------------
-Ссылка на сайт вендора
+Link to the vendor's site

 VendorTextFont
 ----------------------------------
-Формат соответствует параметру HintFont
+Format corresponds to the HintFont parameter

 VendorTextColor
 ----------------------------------
-Цвет для VendorText. Формат соответствует HintFontColor
+VendorText color.
+Format corresponds to HintFontColor

 VendorColor
 ----------------------------------
-Цвет фона для VendorText
+VendorText background color

 iframeScaleMinWidth
 ----------------------------------
-Минимальная ширина для сайта внутри iframe. Если текущая ширина fancybox меньше искомой iframeScaleMinWidth, то iframe при помощи transform масштабируется, чтобы поместится в текущую ширину
-Данный способ подходит для сайтов, которые сами не могут адаптироваться к таковой ширине.
-По умолчанию 0 - в этом случае масштабирования не производим.
+Minimal width for the site displayed inside the iframe.
+If the current fancybox width is smaller than the required iframeScaleMinWidth, the iframe is to be scaled using the tranform parameter to fit in the current width.

+Suitable for the sites that do not adjust autmatically to the given width.

+Be default 0, no need to scale.

 iframeScale
 ----------------------------------
-По умолчанию 1. Параметр scale для transform iframe'а.
-Вычисляется автоматически на основе iframeScaleMinWidth и ширины fancybox
+By default 1.
+Scaling attribute for the transform parameter of the iframe.

+Calculated automatially based on iframeScaleMinWidth and fancybox width.

 HintOpacity
 ----------------------------------
-Прозрачность надписи. (от 0 до 1).
-Применимо при ButtonType = button
+Text opacity. (from 0 to 1)
+Applied when ```ButtonType = button```

 HintImage
 ----------------------------------
-Фоновое изображение для подписи кнопки.
-Применимо при ButtonType = button
+Background image for the button signing.
+Applied when ```ButtonType = button```

 ContentSize
 ----------------------------------
-Размер для fancybox
+Fancybox size

-Представляет собой объект { W: 100, H: 100, X: "90%", Y: "90%" }
+Set as an object ```{ W: 100, H: 100, X: "90%", Y: "90%" }```

-В случае, если параметр IsManualSize = true, то присутствуют X и Y, представляющие собой размер в процентах.
-В ином случае используются W и H (ширина и высота соответственно) в px.
+If IsManualSize = true, X and Y show up for the size in %.
+Otherwise, W and H are used (width and height respectively)

 IsManualSize
 ----------------------------------
-В случае, если параметр IsManualSize = true, тo в ContentSize присутствуют X и Y, представляющие собой размер в процентах.
+If IsManualSize = true, ContentSize shows X and Y for the size in %.

-В ином случае используются W и H (ширина и высота соответственно) в px.
+Otherwise, W and H are used (width and height in px respectively)

 ContentInsets
 ----------------------------------
+Insets for fancybox (and its substitutes)

-Отступы для fancybox (и всего что используется вместо него) Представляет собой объект { T: -2.0, B: -2.0, L: -2.0, R: -2.0 }
+Set as an object ```{ T: -2.0, B: -2.0, L: -2.0, R: -2.0 }```

-с соответственно отступами для top, bottom, left и right.
+With given top, bottom, left and right insets.
-Если ContentInsets меньше 0, то отступы рассчитываются автоматически на основе размеров кнопки.
+If ContentInsets is below 0, insets are calculated automatically based on the button size.

 HideInFrame
 ----------------------------------
-Параметр, отвечающий за то, показывать кнопка на странице, показываемой внутри iframe или нет.
+Parameter defining whether to display the button when the page opens in the iframe.

-* true - скрывать кнопку, когда страница показывается в iframe
+* true -  hide the button when the page opens in the iframe
-* false - не скрывать кнопку, когда страница показывается в iframe
+* false - display the button when the page opens in the iframe

 ZCustomCss
 ----------------------------------